Bisimilarity of diagrams: Existential theory of invertible matrices

 $\Psi$ is of polynomial size on the size of $\Phi$: indeed, the only problem might be that we fix $2n_i^2$ variables while $n_i$ is of size $\log(n_i)$, which may say that we fix an exponential number of variables.
-The point is that if we fixed those $2n_i^2$ variables, then it means that $X_i$ appears in some $P_j$, and that the matrices appearing in $P_j$ has a polynomial size in $n_i$.
+The point is that if we fixed those $2n_i^2$ variables, then it means that $X_i$ appears in some $P_j$, and that the matrices appearing in $P_j$ have a polynomial size in $n_i$.
 Consequently, we fix only a polynomial number of variables.

-\begin{theorem} $\Psi$ is satisfiable in the existential theory of the reals iff $\Phi$ is satisfiable in the existential theory of invertible matrices in reals.
-Consequently, the existential theory of invertible matrices in reals is decidable in PSPACE. \end{theorem}
+\begin{theorem} $\Psi$ is satisfiable in the existential theory of the reals iff $\Phi$ is satisfiable in the existential theory of invertible matrices with coefficients in real numbers.
+Consequently, the existential theory of invertible matrices with coefficients in real numbers is decidable in PSPACE. \end{theorem}